White Stork (Ciconia ciconia)

 Conservation Actions Underway

 This species is listed on Annex I of the EU Birds Directive, Annex II of the Bern Convention and Annex II of the Convention on Migratory Species, under which it is covered by the African-Eurasian Waterbird Agreement (AEWA).
-The eastern and western populations are currently listed in columns C (category 1) and A (category 3b) in the AEWA Action Plan, respectively.
+The eastern and western European populations are currently listed in columns C (category 1) and A (category 3b) in the AEWA Action Plan, respectively.
 The international population of the species is censused and monitored every 10 years (Schulz 1999).

 Conservation Actions Proposed